RaceOsuna/whats-for-dinner/README.md

 The page also needs to be refreshed to give a differnt random suggestion which I wasn't able to find a fix for.
 I think I might need a "load" event. ???
 At one point I attempted to make a clear all button, but after creating an event listener for the button all of my suggestions would come back as undefined.
 So, I'm a bit confused about what I did wrong there.
 CSS and HTML are still tricky but it is starting to make sense.
 The biggest win is that I am continuing to grow and learn more every day!
-I thought resetting the radio buttons after each section was nice small touch, and making an alert was cool as well!
+I thought resetting the radio buttons after each selection was nice small touch, and making an alert was cool as well!
+I wish I could have experimented some more.